-The trailhead Contact Station is located two miles from the Visitor Center, at the northern end of State Highway 15.
+The trailhead and bookstore are located two miles from the Visitor Center, at the northern end of State Highway 15.

 Cliff Dwellings Trail